Frequently asked questions

 The Home Office do not comment on individual cases.
 Some of the residents will be new arrivals into the UK and will transfer to Falkirk within the first few days or weeks after arriving in the country, other individuals may have been in the UK for several months and are being transferred from another UK hotel.

-How can you make sure that Asylum Seekers do not have a criminal record?
+How can you make sure that asylum seekers do not have a criminal record?

 When individuals arrive in the UK initial assessments and security checks are undertaken by the Home Office, including biometric (facial recognition and fingerprint) data, after which individuals are issued with an identity card known as an Application Registration Card (ARC).
 The Home Office notify Mears of any previous known offences and risks in advance of any arrivals at any contingency sites.
 An assessment is then made to ensure that the property/hotel is appropriate accommodation.